dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

 The TC-Stat tool can be used to simply filter specific lines of the TCST file based on user-defined filtering criteria.
 All of the TCST lines that are retained from one or more files are written out to a single output file.
 The output file is also in TCST format.

-Filtering options are outlined below in Section[subsec:tc_stat-configuration-file] (configuration file).
+Filtering options are outlined below in Section :ref:`tc_stat-configuration-file` (configuration file).
 If multiple filtering options are listed, the job will be performed on their intersection.

 21.2.2 Summary statistics for columns